Paws and Whiskers: Extracts from the book

-Pets' Corner
+Pets' Corner stories

 The "Pets' Corner" section of the book is where famous authors (such as Horrid Henry's Francesca Simon and The Magic Faraway Tree's Enid Blyton) talk about their pets.

-Views and Comments
+Reception

 CBBC has done a book club report on it by Katie Thistleton, citing part of it as a "brilliant read".
-People have been allowed to comment on the book report and so far there has been over 300 comments.
 In The Guardian newspaper review, Kat Winter has given it an 8.5 out of ten, commenting on the fact the stories were too short, she wanted to find out more.

-Charity

-For every copy of Paws and Whiskers sold, a small amount will go to the Battersea Dogs and Cats Home.
-It is also the place Jacqueline got her cats, Jacob and Lily.
-Battersea Dogs and Cats is an animal charity who specialise in abandoned cats and dogs and look for foster, or permanent, owners.
-They also tour around different schools, showing them about animals.
-They also arrived at the book signing event for Paws and Whiskers.